 This video discusses the condition called flat feet.
 There are a lot of myths surrounding flat feet, and in this video, Dr. Ray McClanahan, a sports podiatrist at Northwest Foot and Ankle and the inventor of Correct Toes, addresses each of these myths and compares and contrasts conventional podiatric treatments with natural, conservative treatment methods.
 Dr. Ray notes that having flat feet is not necessarily an indication that foot problems (or other lower body joint problems) will develop; in fact, the height of the foot arch is no longer considered to be a predictor of disability.

 Dr. Marty Hughes is a chiropractic physician, or DC.
 He received his doctoral degree from Western States Chiropractic College (WSCC), now known as the University of Western States (UWS).
 Dr. Marty has always been interested in foot health, due to the connection between the feet and the spine.
 He has worked as a freelance writer for LiveStrong.com, for whom he contributed over 2,200 health-and-fitness articles.
 He is a co-founder of Natural Footgear and an ardent supporter of natural foot care approaches.
-Dr. Marty enjoys road cycling, hiking, canoeing, and cross-country skiing as well as exploring the mountains of Western North Carolina.
+Dr. Marty enjoys road cycling, trail running, hiking, canoeing, and cross-country skiing as well as exploring the mountains of Western North Carolina.

 Want to Improve Your Foot Health?

 We are here to help you every step of the way.
 Get our newsletter for the latest offers and helpful info, and sign up for our FREE email courses on various topics and conditions, including bunions, hammertoes, neuromas, plantar fasciosis, shin splints, ingrown toenails, and more.